ehamberg/typeclassopedia-md/typeclassopedia.md

 Philip Wadler was the first to propose using monads to structure functional programs.
 [His paper](http://homepages.inf.ed.ac.uk/wadler/topics/monads.html) is still a readable introduction to the subject.

-There are, of course, numerous monad tutorials of varying quality ^[[All About Monads](http://www.haskell.org/haskellwiki/All About Monads), [Monads as containers](http://haskell.org/haskellwiki/Monads_as_Containers), [Understanding monads](http://en.wikibooks.org/w/index.php?title=Haskell/Understanding_monads), [The Monadic Way](http://www.haskell.org/haskellwiki/The Monadic Way), [You Could Have Invented Monads!
+There are, of course, numerous monad tutorials of varying quality ^[[All About Monads](http://www.haskell.org/haskellwiki/All About Monads), [Monads as containers](http://www.haskell.org/haskellwiki/Monads_as_Containers), [Understanding monads](http://en.wikibooks.org/w/index.php?title=Haskell/Understanding_monads), [The Monadic Way](http://www.haskell.org/haskellwiki/The Monadic Way), [You Could Have Invented Monads!
 (And Maybe You Already Have.)](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html), [there’s a monster in my Haskell!](http://www.haskell.org/pipermail/haskell-cafe/2006-November/019190.html), [Understanding Monads.
-For real.](http://kawagner.blogspot.com/2007/02/understanding-monads-for-real.html), [Monads in 15 minutes: Backtracking and Maybe](http://www.randomhacks.net/articles/2007/03/12/monads-in-15-minutes), [Monads as computation](http://haskell.org/haskellwiki/Monads_as_computation), [Practical Monads](http://metafoo.co.uk/practical-monads.txt)].
+For real.](http://kawagner.blogspot.com/2007/02/understanding-monads-for-real.html), [Monads in 15 minutes: Backtracking and Maybe](http://www.randomhacks.net/articles/2007/03/12/monads-in-15-minutes), [Monads as computation](http://www.haskell.org/haskellwiki/Monads_as_computation), [Practical Monads](http://metafoo.co.uk/practical-monads.txt)].

-A few of the best include Cale Gibbard’s [Monads as containers](http://haskell.org/haskellwiki/Monads_as_Containers) and [Monads as computation](http://haskell.org/haskellwiki/Monads_as_computation); Jeff Newbern’s [All About Monads](http://www.haskell.org/haskellwiki/All About Monads), a comprehensive guide with lots of examples; and Dan Piponi’s [You Could Have Invented Monads!](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html), which features great exercises.
+A few of the best include Cale Gibbard’s [Monads as containers](http://www.haskell.org/haskellwiki/Monads_as_Containers) and [Monads as computation](http://www.haskell.org/haskellwiki/Monads_as_computation); Jeff Newbern’s [All About Monads](http://www.haskell.org/haskellwiki/All About Monads), a comprehensive guide with lots of examples; and Dan Piponi’s [You Could Have Invented Monads!](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html), which features great exercises.
 If you just want to know how to use `IO`{.haskell}, you could consult the [Introduction to IO](http://www.haskell.org/haskellwiki/Introduction to IO).
 Even this is just a sampling; the [monad tutorials timeline](http://www.haskell.org/haskellwiki/monad tutorials timeline) is a more complete list.
 (All these monad tutorials have prompted parodies like [think of a monad ...](http://koweycode.blogspot.com/2007/01/think-of-monad.html) as well as other kinds of backlash like [Monads! (and Why Monad Tutorials Are All Awful)](http://ahamsandwich.wordpress.com/2007/07/26/monads-and-why-monad-tutorials-are-all-awful/) or [Abstraction, intuition, and the “monad tutorial fallacy”](http://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/).)

 Other good monad references which are not necessarily tutorials include [Henk-Jan van Tuyl’s tour](http://members.chello.nl/hjgtuyl/tourdemonad.html) of the functions in `Control.Monad`, Dan Piponi’s [field guide](http://blog.sigfpe.com/2006/10/monads-field-guide.html), Tim Newsham’s [What’s a Monad?](http://www.thenewsh.com/~newsham/haskell/monad.html), and Chris Smith's excellent article [Why Do Monads Matter?](http://cdsmith.wordpress.com/2012/04/18/why-do-monads-matter/).
 There are also many blog posts which have been written on various aspects of monads; a collection of links can be found on the Haskell Wiki under [Blog articles/Monads](http://www.haskell.org/haskellwiki/Blog articles/Monads).

-For help constructing monads from scratch, and for obtaining a "deep embedding" of monad operations suitable for use in, say, compiling a domain-specific language, see [apfelmus's operational package](http://projects.haskell.org/operational).
+For help constructing monads from scratch, and for obtaining a "deep embedding" of monad operations suitable for use in, say, compiling a domain-specific language, see [Apfelmus's operational package](http://projects.haskell.org/operational).

 One of the quirks of the `Monad`{.haskell} class and the Haskell type system is that it is not possible to straightforwardly declare `Monad`{.haskell} instances for types which require a class constraint on their data, even if they are monads from a mathematical point of view.
 For example, `Data.Set` requires an `Ord`{.haskell} constraint on its data, so it cannot be easily made an instance of `Monad`{.haskell}.
 A solution to this problem was [first described by Eric Kidd](http://www.randomhacks.net/articles/2007/03/15/data-set-monad-haskell-macros), and later made into a [library named rmonad](http://hackage.haskell.org/cgi-bin/hackage-scripts/package/rmonad) by Ganesh Sittampalam and Peter Gavin.